TechGeekConnectTech/testgit/Test.md

 ---

 This guide provides your team with all essential implementation details while being concise enough for corporate environments with code access restrictions.
-The modular design allows for gradual implementation and customization based on your specific TCS requirements! 🎉
+The modular design allows for gradual implementation and customization based on your specific HSBC requirements! 🎉